News & Events

 Practice Educator Drop In

-Following the success of last years Practice Research Week for supporting Safeguarding week we are pleased to announced plans are in process to host another week of safeguarding related CPD for all our social workers, students, academics in GM.
+Following the success of last years Practice Research Week for supporting Safeguarding week we are pleased to announce plans are in process to host another week of safeguarding related CPD for all our social workers, students, academics in GM.

 Events/ workshops for CPD